 Computer hardware, software, storage, and workloads are constantly changing.
-Storage performance heavily depends on workloads and the precise system configuration [32, 157].
-Storage systems and OSs include many parameters that can affect overall performance [33, 31, 198].
+Storage performance heavily depends on workloads and the precise system configuration [34,171].
+Storage systems and OSs include many parameters that can affect overall performance [33,35,215].
 Yet, users often do not have the time or expertise to tune these parameters.
 Worse, the storage and OS communities are fairly conservative and resist making significant changes to systems to prevent instability or data loss.
 Thus, many techniques currently used were historically developed with human intuition after studying a few workloads; but such techniques cannot easily adapt to ever-changing workloads and system diversities.

 For example, readahead values, while tunable, are often fixed and left at their defaults.
-Correctly setting them is important and difficult when workloads change: too little readahead wastes potential throughput and too much pollutes caches- both hurting performance.
+Correctly setting them is important and difficult when workloads change: too little readahead wastes potential throughput and too much pollutes caches-both hurting performance.
 Some OSs let users pass hints (e.g., fadvise, madvise) to help recognize files that will be used sequentially or randomly, but these often fail to find optimal values for complex, mixed, or changing workloads.
-We experimented with a variety of modern workloads and many different values of readahead: in our prior work, we confirmed that no single readahead value is optimal for all workloads [8].
+We experimented with a variety of modern workloads and many different values of readahead: in our prior work, we confirmed that no single readahead value is optimal for all workloads [9].
 Another example of tunable parameters in the network storage settings is the default read-size (rsize) parameter in NFS: if set too small or large, performance suffers.
-In addition to storage and file system layers, network and block device layers also have a lot of important knobs to tune.
+Besides these storage knobs, we have applied KML to tune BBR, a new TCP congestion control algorithm, to improve network sharing fairness.
+In addition to storage and network layers, the block device layer also includes many important knobs to tune.